Is it fair to say that an author did too well?

 Hayes is a troubled man with a past that he is trying to avoid.
 The story is told from his first-person perspective as he seeks to discover the truth of what is going on around him.
 I would have liked a little more depth to his character, but I suspect that is unrealistic given how much time he spends alone with no interaction with others.
 Plus, given that this is the first book in a series it is likely that more will be revealed in later stories.

 The science and world-building seemed well researched and very plausible, again perhaps too well done.
 As I mentioned earlier, this felt claustrophobic, which comes partly from the descriptions of the environment and the threats related to it.
 (The first person perspective heightened this sense even more, I suspect.)

 I tend not to stray away from fantasy, but this was a quick, action-packed, intense sci-fi story that will surely impress those readers who can handle the threat.
 Perhaps I was not that reader, and the book made me more anxious than I would have liked.
 Again, it might have been too well done for me.
 I will still give it a 3.8 out of 5 stars (rounded up to 4 for Goodreads).
 This is (cautiously) recommend for those more daring than I am.

-(I was given a copy of this book in exchange for an honest review.
-This is my unbiased opinion.)
+(I was given a copy of this book by the author through the TBRindr program in exchange for a fair and honest review.
+Thank you G.R.
+Matthews!)